skgrush/cs3600-euclidean/README.md

 ## Usage

-    ./euclidean.py [a b]
+    ./euclidean.py [a b | INPUT OUTPUT]

-There are two interfaces to `euclidean.py` when executed in a shell.
+There are three interfaces to `euclidean.py` when executed in a shell.

 1. Pass two integer arguments, e.g. `./euclidean.py 9 12`.

+2. Pass two file paths, e.g. `./euclidean.py input.txt output.txt`.

-2. The interactive mode, outlined in *§2 Expected Outcomes* of the project guidelines, accessible by passing no arguments.
+3. The interactive mode, outlined in *§2 Expected Outcomes* of the project guidelines, accessible by passing no arguments.